jordimas96/jordimas96.github.io/assets/_experience/in2art/feature-sheets/in2art-feature-sheet.en.md

   * Post preview before uploading
 * Forms designed for maximum usability and ergonomics: drag to reorder audiovisual files, flexible date selectors, automatic tag management.

+### User profile

+* Customizable profile with biography, email, links, and user type: professional artist, collector, or viewer.
+* Viewing followers, subscribers, and list of own posts (separated by type of artwork).
+* Most popular posts highlighted on the profile.

 ### Search and exploration

 * Global search for artworks, users, categories, tags, movements, and media.
-* Personalized exploration function based on interests and user type when no active search.
+* Personalized browsing feature based on both interests and user type when there is no active search.
 * Quick access from posts to searches by tags or categories.

+### Autenticació

+* Login, registration, initial selection of interests.
+* Password recovery, user deletion.

 ### Notifications and settings